jakepalmer/TI-HBA-actigraphy/README.md

   * Open docker
   * Go to `Settings` > `Resources` > `File Sharing`
   * Add the the analysis directory to the file sharing list

+## Build container

+When using this pipeline for the first time, the Docker container needs to be built.
+To do this, change directory to the `TI-HBA-actigraphy/src` folder where the `Dockerfile` is (this is basically a recipe for the container), e.g.:

+`cd /path/to/TI-HBA-actigraphy/src`

+Then build with:

+`docker build -t ggir:r-4.1.0 .`

+To check the Docker image is available, type:

+`docker images`

+and you should be able to see the `ggir:r-4.1.0` image listed.

 ## Usage